-- 1 Quality arbitrations - a The lowest fees for quality arbitrations are laid down in Appendix C of the Rule Book however the arbitrators may charge more.

-b Both firms are liable to pay a fee.
+- 1 Quality Arbitrations - a The lowest fees for Quality Arbitrations are laid down in Appendix C1 of the Rule Book however the arbitrators may charge more. - b Both firms are liable to pay a fee.
 The arbitrators will apportion the fees payable by each firm.

-2 Quality appeals
+2 Quality Appeals

-- a The lowest fees for quality appeals are laid down in Appendix C of the Rule Book, however the appeal committee may charge more. - b Each firm appealing will be liable to pay a fee.
-The appeal committee will apportion the fees payable by each firm.

-3 Cotton waste, linters and pickings

-a The quality arbitration and appeal fees on cotton waste, linters and pickings are the same as the fees for quality arbitration and appeals on cotton.
+- a The lowest fees for Quality Appeals are laid down in Appendix C1 of the Rule Book, however the appeal Committee may charge more. - b Each firm appealing will be liable to pay a fee.
+The Quality Apeal Committee will apportion the fees payable by each firm. - 3 Cotton waste, linters and pickings a The Quality Arbitration and appeal fees on cotton waste, linters and pickings are the same as the fees for Quality Arbitration and appeals on cotton.